-- 2. An analysis of history, through Turing's paper and subsequent work, especially including the development of the universal Turing machine, shows how and why the representation relation was inadvertently turned upside down in this way; - 3.
-The analysis makes sense of a number of otherwiseinexplicable practices, including, among other examples: (i) the use of the word "semantics" in practicing computer science to signify the behavior engendered by running a program, (ii) the rising popularity of such conceptual tools as Girard's linear logic, and (iii) the close association between theoretical computer science and constructive mathematics.
+An analysis of history, through Turing's paper and subsequent work, especially including the development of the universal Turing machine, shows how and why the representation relation was inadvertently turned upside down in this way;

+3. The analysis makes sense of a number of otherwise-inexplicable practices, including, among other examples: (i) the use of the word "semantics" in practicing computer science to signify the behavior engendered by running a program,30 (ii) the rising popularity of such conceptual tools

 It follows from this analysis that all use of semantical vocabulary in the "official" Theory of Computation is metatheoretic.
-As a result, the so-called (mathematical) "Theory of Computation" is not a theory of intentional phenomena-in the sense that it is not a theory that deals with its subject matter as an intentional phenomena.
+As a result, the socalled (mathematical) "Theory of Computation" is not a theory of intentional phenomena-in the sense that it is not a theory that deals with its subject matter as an intentional phenomenon.

 In this way the layers of irony multiply.
 Whereas the FSM construal fails to meet its own criterion, of being "defined independent of semantics," this second construal does meet (at least the conceptual reading of) that first-construal condition.
-Exactly in achieving that success, however, the recursiontheoretic tradition thereby fails.
+Exactly in achieving that success, however, the recursion-theoretic tradition thereby fails.
 For computation, as was said above, and as I am prepared to argue, is (empirically) an intentional phenomenon.
 So the EC construal achieves naturalistic palatability at the expense of being about the wrong subject matter.

-We are thus led inexorably to the following very strong conclusion: what goes by the name "Theory of Computation" fails not because it makes false claims about computation, but because it is not a theory of computation at all.
+We are thus led inexorably to the following strong conclusion: that what goes by the name "Theory of Computation" fails not because it makes false claims about computation, but because it is not a theory of computation at all.^{31,32}